 These fluffy, healthy pumpkin pancakes are laced with hearty oats and warming spices.
 Since they are made with oat flour, they are gluten free!
 Note that these pancakes should be cooked low and slow—use a lower temperature than you would with other pancakes so that the insides of the thick batter get nice and fluffy, but the outsides don’t get overdone.
 Recipe yields 7 to 8 medium-sized pancakes.

 - ¼ cup milk of choice

 - 2 tablespoons coconut oil (or butter), melted

 - 1 tablespoon lemon juice (about 1 small lemon, juiced)

 - 1 cup oat flour (see notes for how to make your own oat flour out of old-fashioned oats)

 - ½ teaspoon baking soda

 - ½ teaspoon salt

 - ¼ teaspoon ground nutmeg

 - ¼ teaspoon ground cloves or allspice

-- In a small mixing bowl, stir together the pumpkin puree, milk, coconut oil (or butter), lemon juice and maple syrup (or honey).
+- In a small mixing bowl, stir together the pumpkin puree, milk, coconut oil, lemon juice, maple syrup and vanilla.
 Beat in the eggs.
 (If your coconut oil goes back to its solid state like mine did at this point, just warm the mixture for short 20 second bursts in the microwave, stirring between each, until it is melted again.)

 - In a medium bowl, whisk together the oat flour, baking soda, salt and spices.